golang/proposal/design/12914-monotonic.md

 ## Abstract

-Comparison and subtraction of times observed by `time.Now` can return incorrect results if the system wall clock is reset bewteen the two observations.
+Comparison and subtraction of times observed by `time.Now` can return incorrect results if the system wall clock is reset between the two observations.
 We propose to extend the `time.Time` representation to hold an additional monotonic clock reading for use in those calculations.
 Among other benefits, this should make it impossible for a basic elapsed time